Swiss keeper shocked after fans urinate in his water bottle

 "That's bottom drawer," he said.
 "I've played football and experienced a lot but that beats everything."

-Baden president Thomi Bram apologised to the goalkeeper on the club website (www.fcbaden.ch) and said they were conducting an internal investigation.
+Baden president Thomi Bram apologized to the goalkeeper on the club website (www.fcbaden.ch) and said they were conducting an internal investigation.

-Condemning the fans for damaging the club's reputation with their 'reprehensible' behaviour, he said he had apologised in person to the goalkeeper, coach and Muri president and informed the Swiss soccer authorities.
+Condemning the fans for damaging the club's reputation with their 'reprehensible' behavior, he said he had apologized in person to the goalkeeper, coach and Muri president and informed the Swiss soccer authorities.

 (Reporting by Alan Baldwin, editing by Ed Osmond)